Step 1: Determining if IRB Approval is Required

 - Click the “Save” button above the narrative box you just pasted text into.

-- Navigate to the Routing and Status tab of the eIRB application and click the “Submit to IRB office” button.
+- Leave the rest of the application blank.
+Navigate to the Routing and Status tab of the eIRB application and click the “Submit to IRB office” button.
 Aside from the information mentioned above that you must include in the Title and Description tabs, the rest of an IRB application for a .118 determination should be blank.
 The IRB office cannot process a .118 determination request without a submitted protocol.

 - Complete the letter request form on the NC State IRB website for a .118 determination letter.
 No requests submitted over email can be honored.